michelesr/thesis/src/ci.md

 ### Continuous delivery

-In order to provide Continuous Delivery Jenkins can play the role of trigger for the update of the software in production.
-In order to do this a new job can be configured to act as a post build hook.
+In order to provide Continuous Delivery Jenkins a new job can be added and configured to act as a post build hook.
 This job will execute the trigger for Continuous Delivery, that theoretically consists in accessing an API provided by the production stack to deploy the update.